ragwantsadrag/raghav-daga-iot/Final Project/README.md

 *This project is for the partial fulfillment of the requirements of EE 629 - Internet of Things*

-As someone who uses smartwatches in their daily life and wants to get physically fit, I record a lot of my fitness activities using Garmin Vivoactive HR.
+As someone who uses smartwatches in their daily life and wants to get physically fit, I record my fitness activities using Garmin Vivoactive HR.
 As a fitness watch launched in February 2016, it is not as capable of giving important insights like a brief comparison with past activities.
 I decided to analyze the data collected by my watch and see how well I've performed over some time.

 ### Connection with IoT